Fiji Association of Sports and National Olympic Committee

-The Fiji Association of Sports and National Olympic Committee (FASANOC) was founded on 25 March 1949 and achieved International Olympic Committee (IOC) recognition on 20 September 1955.
+The Fiji Association of Sports and National Olympic Committee (FASANOC; IOC Code: FIJ) was founded on 25 March 1949 and achieved International Olympic Committee (IOC) recognition on 20 September 1955.
 It is responsible for entering Fiji's representatives in the Olympic Games and the coordination and management of Fiji Teams to the South Pacific Mini Games, South Pacific Games and the Commonwealth Games.
 It also provides technical assistance and funding to its affiliates in the areas of coaching, athlete development, sports medicine and sports administration.

 Membership

 22 National Sports Federations are affiliated to FASANOC's Olympic Program: